ben-kemister/development-cheat-sheets/README.md

 ### Developer mode

-To get the browser to automatically reload when the content changes, use the command:
+To get the browser to:
+* automatically reload when the content changes,
+* show the draft pages in `_drafts` use the command:

-`bundle exec jekyll serve --watch --config _config.yml,_development.yml`
+`bundle exec jekyll serve --watch --drafts --config _config.yml,_development.yml`